-We hear this all the time – what exactly is a TPA?
+We hear this all the time - what exactly is a TPA?
 A Third Party Administrator (TPA) is an organization that processes claims and performs other administrative services in accordance with a service contract.
 A TPA is not an insurance company.
-Read on for a more complete description of what a TPA is (and is not) according to the State of Ohio.

-State of Ohio defines “Third party administrator” as: “any person that adjusts or settles claims in connection with life, dental, vision, health or disability insurance plans, self-insurance programs or other benefit plans for a sponsor of a plan if either the sponsor or the plan is domiciled in this state or has its principal headquarters or principal administrative offices in this state.”
+The State of Ohio defines "Third party administrator" as: "any person that adjusts or settles claims in connection with life, dental, vision, health or disability insurance plans, self-insurance programs or other benefit plans for a sponsor of a plan if either the sponsor or the plan is domiciled in this state or has its principal headquarters or principal administrative offices in this state."

 "Third party administrator" does not include any of the following:

 - An insurance agent or solicitor licensed in this state whose activities are limited exclusively to the sale or insurance and who does not provide any administrative services;

 - Any person who administers or operates exclusively the workers' compensation program of an employer who has been granted self-insurance status pursuant to section 4123.35 of the Revised Code;